topos/hray/README.md

 2. keep track of cabals with cabal.list
 3. cheesy continuous compilation (rake cc)--should work well enough for small projects
 4. (questionable but I like it) rake environment
-5. and (even more questinable) my updates as I play around with GHC
+5. and (even more questionable) my updates as I play around with GHC

 #### How to get it to work?
 (Definitely not for the novice)